If you have a question that does not appear below, please send an email to one of your Local officers or representatives.

 Click here to visit the AFGE benefits page to learn more about benefits available only to AFGE Union members.

-Do some of my dues go toward political contributions?
+me of my dues go toward political contributions?

 NO!
 AFL/CIO, AFGE, NBPC, and your Local are prohibited by federal law from using dues for political contributions.